 - For private service organizations such as offices, saving important paperwork may be a crucial task.
 Ensure that you regularly backup your data and that original documents are copied, scanned, and kept in a separate area.

-4. Consult with a contractor to discuss your organization’s building on a yearly basis
+4. Consult with a contractor yearly to discuss your organization’s property

 They may be able to make improvements or suggest changes that will reduce the damage from a natural disaster, including high tides and flooding.